Is trauma keeping you from living the life you dream of?

 I understand the emotional pain that comes in the aftermath of traumatic experiences.
 I know that it is difficult to even consider asking for help, much less to actually follow through.
 So I want to acknowledge your courage in looking for support.
 I am glad you are here!

 My approach to therapy is gentle, allowing you to choose your pace, always starting where you are.
 Often we attain our goals more quickly by slowing down, especially when working through such deep pain.
 I will take time to get to know you, where you have been and where you would like to be, offering you room to know me as a therapist as well.
 During our sessions, you can share openly and freely.
-I provide a safe, judgement free space, where your background and experiences are welcome, respected and honored.
+I provide a safe, judgment free space, where your background and experiences are welcome, respected and honored.

 We will discuss your concerns and experiences, honing in on specific challenges that are bothering you.
 In addition, I can help you learn and use new coping skills and tools to help you manage stress and respond to experiences more effectively.